 Becoming a competent writer is a critical component of professional development, and writing is an integral part of students' academic work at Erikson.
 Students enter Erikson's degree programs with different levels of experience with academic writing.
 The Academic Success Center (ASC) provides writing and study skill support for all on campus and online master's students.

 The Center consists of four components:

-- 1. the ASC web site (asc.erikson.edu); - 2. an on-campus writing center in the library; - 3. an online support option via asc@erikson.edu; and - 4.
-The Pick Writing Program, which provides individual support to students.
+- 1. The ASC web site (asc.erikson.edu); - 2.
+An on-campus writing center in the library; - 3.
+An online support option via asc@erikson.edu; and - 4.
+The Pick Writing Program, which provides individual and group support to students, including tutor-led peer study groups.